EthanLuisMcDonough/gribc/spec/guide.md

 ```
 *Note:* lambdas are treated as any other expression value and cannot be exported.

-When defined in hashes, lambdas bind the this keyword to the current hash:
+Whenever a lambda is accessed from a hash, it is bound to the object it was accessed from unless it already has a pre-existing binding:
 ```
 im person = # {
-	age: 13,
+	age -> 13,
-	@ this refers to the “person” hash
-	print: lam || { println(this.age)  } @ prints 13
+	@ this refers to the “person” hash print -> lam || { println(this.age)  } @ prints 13
 };
 ```
 If a value that isn't a lambda or function is invoked, the expression will return an error.
 The arguments will still be evaluated.